postleo/triptally/README.md

 1. Download or clone the demo files
 2. Open `index.html` in a web browser
 3. No server or installation required
+4. ALternatively the demo can be viewed at triptally-kappa.vercel.app/

 ### Demo Navigation